Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Proposed Method

-We propose a new \gls*{bad} framework for partially observable dynamical systems, deriving recursive estimators of the \gls*{eig} and its gradient.
-This enables online optimization in continuous design spaces, $\bxi_t \in \mathbb{R}^{d_\xi}$, using \gls*{sga}.
-We further establish consistency of the proposed \gls*{eig} estimator, and conclude the section by presenting the overall algorithmic scheme required for practical implementation.
+We propose a new sequential \gls*{bed} method for partially observable dynamical systems, deriving recursive estimators of the \gls*{eig} and its gradient.
+This enables online optimization in continuous design spaces, $\bxi_t \!\in\! \mathbb{R}^{d_\xi}$, using \gls*{sga}.
+We further establish consistency of the proposed \gls*{eig} estimator, and conclude the section by presenting the overall algorithmic scheme.